teomoreno/GetDataProject/CodeBook.md

 Summarize averages for the mean and the standard deviation by activity and participant, subject, into a tidy data set.

-tidy_data
-data frame, variables, observations
+tidy_data: data frame, 180 observations and 68 variables including 2 qualitative for activity and participant number and 66 quantitative for mean and standard deviation measurements.

 Step 06